SteveBarnett/human-centred/_posts/2020-06-15-accessible-design.md

 ---
-title: Accessible Design 🌈
+title: Accessible Design
 layout: post
 description: 3 lenses to consider and 3 things to note for designing more accessibly
 image: /img/2020/06/favourite-colour-example-annotated.jpg
 ---

-Here are some things we can think about when trying to design more accessible interfaces.
+Here are some things I try to think about when trying to design more accessible interfaces.

 I like to frame the thinking as "What level of difficulty do we want our product to be for our users?"
 With a bit of extra thinking, we can make it easier.
 And in some cases take it from can't use to can use.

-### 3 lens and 3 things

-There's a lot to think about when designing accessibly.
-I like to find little lists and shortcuts that can help me remember things to think about.

-When making or review a design, I like to look at it through three lens: Cognitive, Physical, Visual.

-When I'm designing forms specifically, I try note these three things: every form control needs a name; every group of controls needs a name; standard controls are much better for accessibility.

 ### Most important takeaway for designing more accessibly

 **Every interactive thing needs a name**.

 What's a "thing"?
-Inputs, button, links.
+Anything interactive: inputs, buttons, links.
-If it has no name, it's invisible / opaque.
-Users either won't understand it or won't even see it!
+If it has no name, it can be invisible or opaque.
+Users either won't understand it or won't see it!.
-In forms mode, a screen reader sees only the thing (not the surrounding text).

 ### 3 lenses to consider

-Here are three examples of lenses to consider when designing User Interfaces.
+Here are three possible lenses to consider when designing User Interfaces.

 #### Cognitive lens